IrisVii/dgid-api-config-storage/README.md

 # dgid-api-config-storage
-Configuration storage for dgid-api project
+Configuration storage for dgid-api project, and it's just a test demo.